zhang699/LiveTalkServer/README.md

 # LiveTalkServer

-* Demostrate how to integrate with nginx-rtmp and own your room_list for list available rtmp-streams
+* Demostrate how to integrate with nginx-rtmp and own your publisher list for playing available rtmp-streams

 ## Requirement